kings-crown/Coding_checker/README.md

-# Al Coding Agent for Large TypeScript Codebases with a Checker
+# Al Coding Agent for Large TypeScript/RUST Codebases with a Checker